nurujjamanpollob/LearnPythonProject/README.md

 # LearnPythonProject
-I have started learning python syntax for ML project, This project contains code that helps other learner too.
+I have started learning python syntax for ML project, This project contains code that should help other learner too.

 ## Topics covered now